argilla-io/biome-text/docs/docs/documentation/basics.md

 ### Training and transfer learning

-After loading a pipeline, you can keep on training it for the same task with new data:
+After loading a pipeline, you can continue the training for the same task with new data:
 ```python
 training_results = pipeline.train(
     output="path_to_store_further_training",